lxm218/Edminforce/doc/mobile base/Requirement.md

 This page shows all the students.

 1. If this student has class in progress show all the class he/she has now
-2. If this student has class in waitinglist show it
+2. If this student has class in waitinglist show it/if this student has new registration for next session, show it.
-3. If this student has completed class, show the last completed class
+3. If this student has completed class, show the last completed class only if this student doesn't have current class or new registration/waitlist
 4. If this student don't registered before, show student, but the middle content is empty

 Note:
 1. If student has multiple class, order by day(Mon - Sun)
+2. If student has new registration and current class, list new registration first.

-### Click a student
+### Click a student (change link to middle column -class)
-Show the detail of class. if it is currently in progress class, user can make up class.
+1. click current class, it goes to current tab which includes make up button, change class buttons, etc.
+2. click new registration class, it goes to current tab which includes change class buttons, disabled all other buttons.
+2. Click completed class, it goes to history tab directly, disable 'current tab' for this student.